tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

     }
     pm.expect(pm.environment.get(esiev)).to.exist;
     pm.expect(pm.environment.get(esiev)).to.be.an('string');
-});`
+});
+`

-If collection variables are expected they are tests on the Pre-request script tab
+If collection variables are expected they are tested on the Pre-request script tab

+`
-`// Expected strings in collection variables ['_webStoreId', '_token', '_orgId'].forEach(esicv => {
+// Expected strings in collection variables ['_webStoreId', '_token', '_orgId'].forEach(esicv => {
     if(pm.collectionVariables.get(esicv) === undefined) {
         const msg = 'Expected Postman collection variable not found: ' + esicv;